5l1v3r1/myPyBackDoor/README.md

 ## Expansion

 I wont get around to any of these...
 I am too busy with learning _ML for Security_.
-The first two suggestion will likely be their own mini-project, which I won't get around to integrating into myPay BackDoor
+The first two suggestion will likely be their own mini-project, which I won't get around to integrating into myPyBackDoor

 * Capture video with web cam, and send (via FTP?). record IFF a human face is in view of camera (via OpenCV), this part is partially done. see my openCV projects DIR.